Nobunaga Concerto: Manga

-Volume list
+Volumes

 Anime

 A 10-episode anime television series adaptation was announced in May 2014.
-The series is directed by Yūsuke Fujikawa, scripted by Natsuko Takahashi and music composed by Masaru Yokoyama.
+The series is directed by Yūsuke Fujikawa, scripted by Natsuko Takahashi, with music composed by Masaru Yokoyama.
 The series aired on Fuji TV from July 12 to September 20, 2014.

 The series was streamed worldwide outside of Asia on Crunchyroll.

-Episode list
+Episodes

 Drama

 An 11-episode Japanese television drama was announced in May 2014.
 It stars Shun Oguri as Saburo and Nobunaga.
 It was broadcast on Fuji TV from October 13 to December 22, 2014.

 Live-action film

 A live-action film adaptation was announced in May 2014.
 It features the same cast from the television drama and premiered in Japan on January 23, 2016.

 Reception

 As of February 2016, the manga had over 3.5 million copies in circulation.
 The series placed 10th on Kono Manga ga Sugoi!'s 2012 list of Top 10 Manga for Male Readers.
 In 2012, Nobunaga Concerto won the 57th Shogakukan Manga Award for the shōnen category.
 It was nominated for the 5th Manga Taishō Award in 2012, and ranked 3rd with 57 points.